Red and pink of the sandstone cliffs in Zion National Park

 To use this map, click on the icon on the left hand side of the title to see the map layers.
 Check or uncheck whichever layer you want or don’t want to see.
 You can also add the map to you own Google account by highlighting the faint star to the right of the title.
 For more info on the points of interest in layer 4, click the icon on the map or click on the name in the list.
 You can also get directions.

-When you plug in directions to Zion National Park from Las Vegas in Google Maps, no doubt the route it will choose for you is Interstate 15.
-And that’s fine if your objective is to get to Zion as quickly as possible, then that’s really the only route.
+When you plug in directions to Zion National Park from Las Vegas in Google Maps, no doubt the route it chooses is Interstate 15.
+If your objective is to get to Zion as quickly as possible, then that’s really the only route.

-However, if you prefer to make a day of it and slow down the pace, consider including one of, what I believe to be one the most scenic drives in Nevada, in your road trip.
-It’s also a chance to see a bit of Lake Mead National Recreation Area and maybe even spot some wildlife.
+However, if you prefer to make a day of it and slow down the pace, consider including one of, what I believe to be one the most scenic drives in Nevada.
+Not only can you take it slow but it’s also a chance to see a bit of Lake Mead National Recreation Area and maybe spot some wildlife.

-Depending on where you are in Las Vegas, there are a couple of options for entering Lake Mead National Recreation area.
+Depending on where you are staying in Las Vegas, there are a couple of options for driving into Lake Mead National Recreation area.
 From the airport, or south Las Vegas, head towards Henderson and Lake Las Vegas.
 Just a couple of miles beyond Lake Las Vegas is the entrance station to Lake Mead.
 (See Google Map layer 3)

-After you enter the park, make a left on Northshore Road, a 62 mile scenic route offering stunning views of rugged mountains, unusual, otherworldy landscapes and unparalleled views of Lake Mead.
-Connecting the what’s now the recreation area with historic Moapa Valley, this is hands down one of the best driving routes in Nevada.
+After entering the park, take a left on Northshore Road, a 62 mile scenic route offering stunning views of rugged mountains, unusual landscapes and unparalleled views of Lake Mead.
+This road connects the modern day recreation area, with the historic Moapa Valley.
+Hands down, this is one of the best driving routes in Nevada.

-Southerner Says: if you’re in north Las Vegas or the strip and don’t want go to Henderson and Lake Las Vegas, then drive Las Vegas Boulevard into the park.
-This route does not have an entrance station.
+Southerner Says: if you’re in north Las Vegas or the strip and don’t want to travel all the way to Henderson and Lake Las Vegas, you can drive Las Vegas Boulevard into the park.
+This route doesn’t have an entrance station.
 Las Vegas Boulevard ends on Northshore Road.
 Take a left to continue into the park.
 (See Google Map layer 2)

-As you drive through the park, you’ll come across features like Redstone, with rocks so red they look like an artist painted them on a canvas, Echo Bay, or E Bay, hmmm, that sounds familiar and Rogers Springs, a hot springs oasis with palm trees.
+As you drive through the park, you’ll come across areas like Redstone, with rocks so red they look like someone painted them, Echo Bay, or E Bay, that sounds familiar and Rogers Springs, a hot springs oasis with palm trees.
 All these are must-see along with any of the other interesting places you find.
-As you continue through the park, be on the lookout for wild horses, burros or big horn sheep.
+Also, as you drive through the park, be on the lookout for wild horses, burros and big horn sheep.

-When you exit Lake Mead National Recreation Area, Northshore Road practically ends where Valley of Fire State Park begins so you can easily drive Northshore in the early morning, spend some time in Valley of Fire and then be on your way to Zion.
+When you finally exit Lake Mead National Recreation Area, Northshore Road practically ends where Valley of Fire State Park begins so you can easily drive Northshore through Lake Mead in the early morning, spend some time in Valley of Fire and then be on your way to Zion.

-If you have time, one more stop that I suggest is the Lost City Museum in Overton, Nevada.
-Not only is the building itself a historic treasure, built in 1935 by the CCC (Civilian Conservation Corps), something that park lovers will appreciate, but the museum contains an actual archaeological site excavated in the 30’s and reconstructed pueblos outside.
+From Valley of Fire State Park, continue on to Overton, Nevada to tour the Lost City Museum.
+Not only is the building itself a historic treasure, built in 1935 by the CCC (Civilian Conservation Corps), something that park lovers will appreciate, but the museum contains an actual archaeological site excavated in the 30’s, reconstructed pueblos and petroglyph panels.

-Southerner Says: to drive the Northshore and visit Valley of Fire and the Lost City Museum, you will need to backtrack a few miles to Overton and the Lost City Museum after visiting Valley of Fire before getting on the interstate and continuing on to Zion.
+Southerner Says: to drive the Northshore of Lake Mead, visit Valley of Fire and the Lost City Museum, you will need to backtrack a few miles, via Highway 169, to Overton and the Lost City Museum after visiting Valley of Fire State Park before continuing to Zion on Interstate 15.

-Even if you choose not to drive Northshore Road through Lake Mead National Recreation Area, you can still add Valley of Fire State Park, and/or the Lost City Museum, to your Las Vegas to Zion National Park road trip itinerary.
+If you decide not to drive Northshore Road through Lake Mead National Recreation Area, you can still add Valley of Fire State Park and the Lost City Museum, on the way to Zion National Park from Las Vegas.

-To do that, my recommendation is: coming from Vegas, take exit 75 on I-15, enter Valley of Fire at the west entrance and drive the Valley of Fire Highway, exiting through the east entrance.
-Go left on Highway 169 toward Overton and Moapa Valley and visit the Lost City Museum before returning to I-15 via Highway 169. (see Google Map layer 1)
+To do that, take exit 75 on I-15, enter Valley of Fire State Park at the west entrance and drive the Valley of Fire Highway, then exit through the east entrance.
+Go left on Highway 169 toward Overton and Moapa Valley, visiting the Lost City Museum before returning to I-15 via Highway 169. (see Google Map layer 1)

 Mesquite, Nevada to the Virgin River Gorge, Arizona

-This area is referred to as the Arizona Strip.
-Home to the Kaibab Indians, and other Natives Americans, this slice of Arizona was settled by Mormon pioneers in the 19th century.
-Sparsely populated and virtually cut off from the rest of state because of the Grand Canyon, the Arizona Strip is a wealth of natural wonders, cultural significance and history.
+From Mesquite before you get to Utah, you’ll drive through the upper northwest corner of Arizona, known as the Arizona Strip.
+The former home to Kaibab Indians, and other Natives Americans, this small slice of Arizona was settled by Mormon pioneers in the 19th century.
+It’s unique and has historically been sparsely populated due to the fact that it’s virtually cut off from the rest of state because of the Grand Canyon.

-And the Virgin River.
-If you didn’t already know, the Virgin River is the main river that flows through Zion National Park.
-It empties into Lake Mead, or before the lake was created, the Colorado River.
-Along with the Muddy River, the Virgin River is one of the most significant rivers in Arizona, Utah and Nevada.
+The Arizona Strip is place of cultural significance, history and natural wonders.
+One of those wonders being the Virgin River, the same river that flows through Zion National Park.
+Along with the Muddy River, the Virgin River is one of the most significant rivers in Arizona, Utah and Nevada, emptying into the Colorado River just north of Lake Mead.

-Because of the nature of the road, there aren’t many waysides and places to stop but the BLM (Bureau of Land Management) maintains the Virgin River Canyon Campground (exit 18) worthy of a stop to stretch your legs and take a walk or short hike.
+Because of the nature of the road, there aren’t many waysides and places to stop but the BLM (Bureau of Land Management) maintains the Virgin River Canyon Campground (exit 18) that’s worthy of a stop to stretch your legs and take a walk or short walk.

 I-15 through the Virgin River Gorge in Arizona is one of the places you have to drive through from Las Vegas to Zion National Park